eaylward8/meetmap/README.md

 * MeetMap shows Meetups happening over the next 3 days (up to 30 will be returned).
 * Click on a map marker to see details for that Meetup.
 * Click on a green Meetup Panel (right side of page) to show its corresponding map marker.
+* View the Meetup's page on meetup.com by clicking on the event name.

 ####What's next?
 * Meetup API - Switch from API key signatures to OAuth for more interesting queries (category, date, etc.).